CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module2/Module2.md

 </div>
 <br>

-# Module 2: Using Visual Studio Code
+# Module 2: Using Eclipse IDE

 ### Create a commit merging master into your current branch. `(1pts)`